Carbuncle Awards

 Public nominations were made via the magazine's website, with a small group of critics selecting the final winners.

 Cumbernauld in North Lanarkshire won the Plook on the Plinth Award twice and was the town most frequently nominated for the award.

 The Carbuncle Awards inspired the Carbuncle Cup, another architecture prize launched in 2006 which was given annually by Building Design magazine to "the ugliest building in the United Kingdom completed in the last 12 months".
 The latter went on to achieve somewhat greater prominence in the media, and was last held in 2018.
+In 2024, Soho based magazine The Fence revived the Carbuncle Cup award.